Nadeem743894/Datacentric/docs/ProjectManagement/ProjectPlan.md

-# Project Charter
+# Project Plan

-## Business background

-* Who is the client?
-* What business domain the client is in.
-* What business problems are we trying to address?

-## Scope

-* What data science solutions are we trying to build?
-* What will we do?
-* How is it going to be consumed by the customer?

 ## Personnel

-* Who are on this project:
+* Who are on this project and what is their role:
   * Our team:
     * Project lead
     * PM